hschott/ready-websocket-plugin/README.md

 Websockets are full-duplex (both directions at the same time) single tcp socket connections.
 Publishing and receiving messages can be done on one connection.

-That's where the TestCase comes into account.
 A TestCase bundles TestSteps and for Websocket TestSteps it is the place where open websocket connections are cached.

 Each Websocket TestStep looks into the cache for a named connection.
 If an open websocket connection could be found it will be used for communication.
 If no open websocket connection could be found, a new one will be opend and cached.
 Once the TestCase has ended all open websocket connections will be closed.

 Caching and re-using of open websocket connections only happens when you run a TestCase.
 When running a single Websocket TestStep it's websocket connection will not be cached for re-use.

+When running a LoadTest connections will be re-used over all threads unless `Close Connection: ☑ ︎between each request` is selected.

 ### Configure Websocket connections